+Three Month June 3 Six Mont Jun hs Ended e 30, (in thousands) 2021 2020 Change 2021 2020 Change Income tax provision \$ - 9 \$1,294 \$(1,294) \$ - \$2,227 \$(2,227)

-Three Months Ended September 30, Nine Mon Septem 2020 2019 Change (in thou 2020 sands) 2019 Change Income tax provision \$ 183 \$ 847 \$ (664) \$ 2,411 \$ 898 \$1,513 provision primarily relates to state taxes in jurisdictions outside of California, for which we have a limited operating history.
-Our historical losses are sufficient to fully offset any federal taxable income.
-Income tax provision during interim periods is based on applying an estimated annual effective income tax rate to year-to-date income, plus any significant unusual or infrequently occurring items, which are recorded in the interim period.
-The income tax provision differed from the U.S. federal statutory rate of 21% primarily due to effect of change in the valuation allowance against our federal deferred tax assets, which reduced our net tax expense.
+There was no income tax expense for the three and six months ended June 30, 2021 due to a projected tax loss for 2021 and the tax effect of the valuation allowance against such loss for the year.
+Income tax expense of \$1.3 million and \$2.2 million for the three and six months ended June 30, 2020, primarily related to state taxes in jurisdictions outside of California, for which we have a limited operating history.
+The income tax provision during the interim periods is based on applying an estimated annual effective income tax rate to year to date income, plus any significant unusual or infrequently occurring items, which are recorded in the interim period.
 We maintain a full valuation allowance against our net deferred tax assets due to our history of losses.